RBA Clears Up Misunderstanding

 The EUR's has surged to a new two-year high outright earlier this morning (€1.1679) while most major stock exchanges consolidated as the markets assess an investigation into the US president that may stall his economic agenda - special counsel Mueller is reportedly expanding his Russia probe into Trump's business transactions, as well as the financial dealings of his associates.

-Yesterday's meeting of the ECB did just enough to show that regional policymakers seem to be on course to rein in their two-year old emergency program of QA without upsetting the 'apple cart.'
+Yesterday's meeting of the ECB did just enough to show that regional policymakers seem to be on course to rein in their two-year-old emergency program of QA without upsetting the 'apple cart.'
 As expected, the ECB left rates unchanged and their lack of concern on a stronger EUR was enough to give the green light to investors to own even more.

 President Draghi is now expected to use the Jackson Hole Federal Reserve conference in August (24-26) to prepare the ground for a bond-buying program tapering announcement in September.